Dayton Water Heater Repair, Replacement & Installation Services

 Common signs to look out for include:

-- Rust on the bottom of your water heater – this typically means that the metal lining in your water heater has completely rusted through, and you need a replacement right away.
+- Rust on the bottom of your water heater – If your water heater is rusted at the bottom of the tank, it typically means that the metal lining has completely rusted through and you need a replacement ASAP.
 If you can see rust on the bottom of your tank, there's a good chance it could start leaking in the near future.

 Our technicians take the time to educate our customers about their plumbing issues.
 When you have a problem with your water heater, we will explain what we find during our inspection, walk you through the options for repair or replacement, and provide an estimate for your repair.
 Our service fee will be waived if we perform the work for you.